Nephew20/Come-Make-A-Logo/README.md

 ## Usage

 - Ensure that node is installed on your computer.
 Go to [Node's Website](https://nodejs.org/en) to find the program to download
 - Download the LTS version
+- `cd/to/file/path`
+- As a precaution, initialize your a default package.json by typing `npm init -y`, you can edit the package.json if need be
-- In your command line, type **npm install** to install all of the node modules
+- In your command line, type `npm install` to install all of the node modules
 - Install the following packages for the to be in the dependencies for the package.json
-  - npm install inquirer
+  - `npm install inquirer`
-  - npm install jest
+  - `npm install jest`
+  - **Make sure `jest` is set up in the Scripts object hash in you package.json by assigning it to test**
-- Lastly, run **node index.js** to run the application
+- Run `node index.js` to run the application
+- To run the test run `npm run test` in the command line

 Click the link to watch a video of the application functionality : https://drive.google.com/file/d/15q07FvybpJKGq2pW-FLUncswJUtxrcL0/view